AdamBoley/Fleet-Command/README.md

 [Github](https://github.com/) was used to host the project repository.

 [Gitpod](https://gitpod.io/) was used to create and edit the project files.
-The Preview Browser proved useful in seeing the results of minor changes.

 [Slack](https://slack.com/intl/en-gb/) was used to hold video calls with my Mentor, Ronan McLelland, and discuss the direction of the project and its features.